TanStack/form/docs/framework/react/guides/ssr.md

 title: Next.js Usage
 ---

+> ❗❗ This feature is highly experimental and is subject to change.
+Currently, this example [leaks backend code the frontend thought `onServerValidate`](https://github.com/TanStack/form/issues/710).
+We're are working on changes to the API, and will update this guide when a solution is available.

 Before reading this guide, it's suggested you understand how React Server Components and React Server Actions work.
 [Check out this blog series for more information](https://unicorn-utterances.com/collections/react-beyond-the-render)